rudy-alpha/cibot/README.md

 -----
 Split Roles command divides groups in half.
 It allows me to isolate specific groups without having to manually add users to a group.
 Copy Permisisons command exists to add copy permissions from one channel to another.
 It is good for temporary making a makeshift channel then tampering with another to catch a relay.
 Search command exists to search for users with set roles.
-By default CI Bot will bolden users with "Corp Leadership" role and give them the (CAP/SCAP) tag based on if they have hte CAPITAL or SUPERCAPITAL groups.
+By default CI Bot will bolden users with "Corp Leadership" role and give them the (CAP/SCAP) tag based on if they have the CAPITAL or SUPERCAPITAL groups.
 Lookup command allows users to search general information about a character.
 Including the blacklist status and recruitability recommendation risk metric (WIP).

 General Notifcations: